johnnycopes/atocha/README.md

 # Atocha

-This is monorepo that contains several of my own libraries and application.
+This is a monorepo containing several of my own libraries and application.
 Technologies used:

 1. [Nx](https://nx.dev/) (monorepo)
 2. [TypeScript](https://www.typescriptlang.org/) (language)